1. The contest is for a romance novel

 3. Entry conditions

 Please ensure you have complied with all conditions in the Pacific Heart Contest Rules.
 Up to two entries will be accepted from each entrant.
 Submissions must not have received a first, second or third placing in a previous Pacific Hearts or Clendon contest.
 And the same manuscript may not be entered more than twice.
 All manuscripts deemed not to be romances by the above definition will be disqualified.
-Entry fee of NZ$33.00 is not refundable under any circumstances, and is required to finalise the online entry form.
+Entry fee of NZ$25.00 is not refundable under any circumstances, and is required to finalise the online entry form.
 A separate entry fee is payable for each manuscript entered and two online entries must be made for each book.
 Entries close at midnight on 28 February of the year of the contest.
 Any entries received by the contest manager after this time and date will not be accepted.
 Please contact us before the closing date if you do not receive email confirmation that your entry has been submitted.
 Manuscripts submitted must comply with the general terms and also all the following:

 Manuscripts must be between 40,000 and 110,000 words in length, by electronic word count, including chapter headings, section dividers, etc.

 Format: Times New Roman or Courier, 12 point.
 The text is to be fully justified.

 Initial judging will be of the first 10,000 words plus, at the end, a 2,000 word judged synopsis.
 Judges are a group of romance readers using standardised evaluation sheets.
 At least five people will read and evaluate each 10,000k beginning of the manuscript.
 The top and bottom score will be dropped and the remaining three scores averaged.
-The entries with the top scores will go to a second round of judging on the full manuscripts.
-The three top-scoring manuscripts from this round will be passed to the final judge for consideration.
-The three finalist entries will be judged by an editor.
+The finalist entries will then be judged by an editor.

 5. RWNZ decisions are final